-- How active should children and young people be? - What can pupils learn in PE to help promote healthy, active lifestyles? - In addition to the learning in PE, what else can schools do to promote healthy, active lifestyles?
+- How active should children and young people be? - What can pupils learn in physical education to help promote healthy, active lifestyles? - In addition to the learning in physical education, what else can schools do to promote healthy, active lifestyles?

 The second section of the questionnaire required the PETE students to respond to the following statements in relation to the PE curriculum at a secondary school in which they had just spent 11 weeks teaching practice: